-Medical professionals suggest only taking the medications until no longer necessary, not on a long-term plan.
-Long-term replacement may be the best option for people dealing with chronic pain or whose chance of relapse is so high that it is life-threatening.
+Medical professionals suggest only taking the medications until they are no longer necessary, not on a long-term plan.
+The long-term replacement may be the best option for people dealing with chronic pain or whose chance of relapse is so high that it is life-threatening.
 Even though the risk of developing an addiction is high, treating pain or saving a life is often the priority.

-Methadone And Suboxone Clinics
+Methadone and Suboxone Clinics

 There are hundreds of methadone and Suboxone clinics across the country.
 Many people turn to these clinics, thinking they are a safer, more reliable option for treatment and that they reduce their chance of suffering a relapse.
 There are both people in support of and adamantly against methadone and Suboxone clinics.
 The controversy is a common debate throughout the medical community.

-Dangers Of Methadone And Suboxone Clinics
+Dangers of Methadone and Suboxone Clinics

 There are many reasons why people are skeptical of methadone and Suboxone clinics.
 The first is that both methadone and Suboxone are themselves addictive, though Suboxone to a lesser degree.
 This means there has to be a plan for getting off methadone or getting off Suboxone.

 The second concern is how quickly some clinics decide to put a patient on a long-term opioid maintenance plan.
 These clinics do not thoroughly assess a patient.
 It is important to determine how severe their issue is, look at general physical characteristics that could have an impact, and then take the time to think through what treatment plan would be best.

-Arguments In Support Of Methadone And Suboxone Clinics
+Arguments In Support of Methadone and Suboxone Clinics

 The withdrawal symptoms can be serious enough to cause organs to shut down, a potentially fatal occurrence.
 Perhaps the strongest argument in favor of these clinics is that they provide some support for those who can’t see themselves undergoing a thorough detox program.

-The Truth About MAT And Methadone And Suboxone Clinics
+The Truth About MAT and Methadone and Suboxone Clinics

 So the answer is that methadone and Suboxone clinics work for some people some of the time.